AppleJax2/tanukimcp-thought/README.md

 brain_dump_organize
 ```

 Transform unstructured thoughts into a structured markdown todolist.
+This tool uses a local LLM to analyze your input and create an organized todolist with logical categories.

 ### Phase 2: Enhance & Refine